 But still.
 The Mexican food here is awesome.

-In my ideal life, I'd live on a big ranch out in the Oregon countryside, freelancing as a documentary film director, taking a hard look at important issues like human trafficking and the global collapse of bee colonies.
+In my ideal life, I'd live on a big ranch out in the Oregon countryside, freelancing as a photographer and making documentaries on the side.
+They'd a hard look at important issues like human trafficking and the global collapse of bee colonies, and then I'd go make cupcakes and take pictures of them.
 I'd have a Jersey cow, named Henrietta, and she would look like this:

 and have a calf that looks like this: